The Lords of Midnight: Reception

-The ZX Spectrum version was voted the 7th best game of all time in a special issue of Your Sinclair magazine in 2004.

 Legacy

 A sequel titled Doomdark's Revenge took place in a land north of Midnight called the Icemark.
 The object was to defeat the daughter of Doomdark, who sought revenge against Luxor for her father's death.

 The planned final installment of the trilogy, The Eye of the Moon, was never released.

 Lords of Midnight: The Citadel was released for the PC platform much later, but did not repeat the original's success, as by then graphics had become more advanced.

 The original games have been adapted for the PC by Chris Wild and can be found online together with source code generated by disassembly.

 There has also been some work into creating a new modernized version of The Lords of Midnight for iPhones and iPads, with a collaboration between the original author of the game, and the author of the game ports for Windows, Chris Wild.
-Following Singleton's death on 10 October 2012, it was confirmed that the new version would be released on BlackBerry and iOS on the Winter Solstice in 2012 with versions for Windows and Android to follow.
+Following Singleton's death on 10 October 2012, the new version was released on iOS the same month, followed by Windows, Android and BlackBerry versions in 2013.

+As part of the release of the ZX Spectrum Next in 2020, a port of The Lords of Midnight was made by Matt Davies and Simon Butler was made based on Singleton's original code.

 Novelisation

 Upon its release, Beyond Software, the publishers of the game, offered to turn the campaign of the first person to offer proof of completing the game into a published novel.
 While there were not many ways of offering proof that the campaign was completed, many players sent reams of thermal printer paper to Beyond, hoping to get their campaign published.
 The first person to send in their claim to victory did so within two weeks of the game's release.
 In the end, however, no publisher was interested in publishing what they deemed a fringe publication, and the offered prize was forfeit.

 Tentative discussions were held, in which Singleton offered to write the novel himself.
 Ultimately time constraints and the reluctance on the publisher's part made all plans for a novel impossible.

-In 2016, Chris Wild announced that a possible novel covering the War of the Solstice was under discussion.
-In June it was announced that the novel was going ahead and was scheduled to be released on 21 December 2017, in recognition of the winter solstice central to the game.
-In September 2017 it was announced that the novel had been delayed, with a revised date of the end of March 2018 being planned.
-In May 2018 the release was further delayed until September 2018.

-The Ebook version of the novel was made available on the summer solstice, June 21, 2018. and was soon followed by the paperback version.